Bernard Lafayette: Selma

-In the summer of 1962, Lafayette accepted a position with the Student Nonviolent Coordinating Committee (SNCC) to do organizing work in Selma, Alabama alongside his then wife Colia Liddell Lafayette.
+In the summer of 1962, Lafayette accepted a position with the Student Nonviolent Coordinating Committee (SNCC) to conduct organizing work in Selma, Alabama, alongside his then wife Colia Liddell Lafayette.
+He would also serve as director of SNCC's Alabama Voter Registration Campaign.

-Upon arriving in the city in February 1963, he began leading meetings at which he spoke about the condition of African Americans in the South and encouraged local African Americans to share their experiences.
+Upon arriving in the city in February 1963, he began leading meetings in which he spoke about the condition of African Americans in the South and encouraged local African Americans to share their experiences.
+Lafayette would in fact be the first non-local organizer of the later 1965 Selma-to-Montgomery campaign to enter Selma, and is regarding having set the stage for the 1965 voting rights campaign as well.
 He met the representatives of the Dallas County Voters League who impressed him.
-On the night of June 12, 1963 (the same night that Medgar Evers was murdered in Mississippi), Lafayette was severely beaten by a white assailant.
+While in Selma, Lafayette would spend months organizing and training local residents in nonviolent protest and civic engagement.
+On the night of June 12, 1963 (the same night that Medgar Evers was murdered in Mississippi), Lafayette was severely beaten by a white assailant, but was rescued by an armed neighbor who confronted the attacker.
 While badly injured, he was not deterred from continuing his work.
 In late 1964, the board of Southern Christian Leadership Conference (SCLC) decided to join the ongoing Alabama Project organized by James Bevel, Diane Nash, and James Orange, and chose Selma as the focal point to gain voting rights for African Americans.
-In early 1965, Lafayette, Bevel, Martin Luther King Jr., Orange, Nash and others organized a series of public demonstrations that finally, with the march from Selma-to-Montgomery initiated by Bevel, put enough pressure on the federal government to take action and gave enough support to President Lyndon Johnson for Johnson to demand the drafting and passage of the Voting Rights Act of 1965.
+In early 1965, Lafayette, Bevel, Martin Luther King Jr., Orange, Nash and others organized a series of public demonstrations that finally, with the march from Selma-to-Montgomery initiated by Bevel, put enough pressure on the federal government to take action and gave enough support to President Lyndon Johnson for Johnson to go public with his demand of the drafting and passage of the Voting Rights Act of 1965.